zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/wilburn.md

 organization: University of Utah
 position: Software Developer
 website: /team/wilburn/
-interests: Machine Learning, Devops, Full Stack
+interests: "Machine Learning, Devops, Full Stack"
 graduated:
 # stuff below can be ignored if you don't use the group website for your private website
 gs:
 github: https://github.com/JackWilb
 twitter:
 cv:
-room: WEB 3823
+room: "WEB 3823"
-office-hours: 8-4 M-F

-# flag used to determine whether to show teaching
-showteaching: false

-# phd_students:

-# ms_students:

-# former_students:

-#projects:

 ---